-Suwanee is a decidedly white-collar city, with fully 89.74% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Suwanee is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Suwanee who work in management occupations (16.14%), sales jobs (15.24%), and office and administrative support (12.88%).
+Suwanee is a decidedly white-collar city, with fully 89.92% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Suwanee is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Suwanee who work in management occupations (17.07%), sales jobs (12.38%), and office and administrative support (11.37%).

 Also of interest is that Suwanee has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.42% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.37% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Suwanee is a great place for families with children to consider.
-First of all, many other families with children live here, making Suwanee a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Suwanee has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Suwanee is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Suwanee’s overall crime rate is lower than average for the country.

 Suwanee is an extremely ethnically-diverse city.
 The people who call Suwanee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Suwanee residents report their race to be White, followed by Asian.
 Suwanee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.77% of the city’s residents.
-Important ancestries of people in Suwanee include Irish, German, Italian, and French .
+People of Hispanic or Latino origin account for 12.49% of the city’s residents.
+Important ancestries of people in Suwanee include German, Irish, Italian, and European.

 The most common language spoken in Suwanee is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Spanish and Korean.